beemobot/docs.beemo.gg/README.md

 ---

 ## Welcome
-To the beemo documentation, here you should be able to find everything you need to get working with Beemo as quickly as possible.
+You should be able to find everything you need to get working with Beemo as quickly as possible!
+Feel free to open an issue or PR for missing / outdated content.

-## Contributing
-See more about contributing [here](CONTRIBUTING.md)

-## License
-The documentation is licensed under GPL-3.0, more information can be found [here](LICENSE).
+Note that the docs are maintained publicly for the sake of efficiency.